Asmat and Korowai, People of Irian Jaya, Inland territories of Papua

 The Korowai, a small ethnic minority, composed of about 3000 people, lives in the Papua New Guinea border region, hunters/gatherers, nomads, live in small family groups, in the jungle and along the waterways.
 The first documented contact between Korowai and Western dates back to 1974.

 The character of this population is to build huts on the foliage of large trees at heights of 10-25 meters above the ground to protect themselves from enemies and the dangers of the jungle.

-As the Asmat people, the Korowai follow a rudimentary way of life and primordial lifestyle in the jungle of Papua, leading a traditional life in families or clans, and living in tree houses, with a diet based on sago and almost no material objects, other than what the forest offers.
+Like the Asmat people, the Korowai follow a rudimentary way of life and primordial lifestyle in the jungle of Papua, leading a traditional life in families or clans, and living in tree houses, with a diet based on sago and almost no material objects, other than what the forest offers.